envision-projects/envision-projects.github.io/content/embedded/simple-wifi-web-server-with-esp32.md

 Network Time Protocol is used to sync your computers to the current time using the internet.
 An ESP32 with WiFi capabilities can access this and attain the current time.
 To do this you will NEED to download and install a separate library called `NTPClient.h` which can be found in the full tutorial.

+This code will simply update the current time every second and display in the serial monitor.

 Below I have pasted a slightly edited version of the code found on the full tutorial:

 {{< tip >}}